Open-TEE/opentee-android/README.md

 **Note** The supported Android version is 5.0 to 5.1.1

 #### Manually
-1. Run the **otservice** app and then the **testapp** run-time configurations on a device or emulator;
+1. Run the **otservice** app and then the **javaapitest** run-time configurations on a device or emulator;

-2. When the **testapp** UI is displayed, click the buttons in the following sequence: "CREAT ROOT KEY" -> "INITIALIZE" -> "CREATE DIRECTORY KEY" -> "ENCRYPT DATA" -> "DECRYPT DATA" -> "FINALIZE";
+2. When the **javaapitest** UI is displayed, click the buttons in the following sequence: "CREAT ROOT KEY" -> "INITIALIZE" -> "CREATE DIRECTORY KEY" -> "ENCRYPT DATA" -> "DECRYPT DATA" -> "FINALIZE";

 3. After clicking "DECRYPT DATA", the decrypted data should be the same as the initial data buffer.
 The output should be the same as that shown on page 51 of [Rui Yang's MSc Thesis](document/thesis-main.pdf).
 If this is not the case, or if there are runtime errors, please refere to **FAQ** section.

 #### Unit Test Case
 1. Start the **otservice** app and make sure that your device is active (no lock screen);

-2. Run the test case **testapp/src/androidTest/java/fi/aalto/ssg/opentee/testapp/ApplicationTest.java**.
+2. Run the test case **javaapitest/src/androidTest/java/fi/aalto/ssg/opentee/javaapitest/ApplicationTest.java**.

 ### Running other TAs